conradludgate/terraform-provider-spotify/spotify_auth_proxy/README.md

 # spotify_auth_proxy

-This is an instance of a 'spotify auth server' which acts as an interface between a client and the spotify oauth API.
+This is an instance of a 'Spotify auth server' which acts as an interface between a client and the Spotify oauth API.

 ## Installation